ANDERSONTECHWERKS/PlatChat/README.md

 PlatChat scrapes your SR from playoverwatch.com (Your profile must be public!) and connects you to an appropriate channel for your skill rating.

+PlatChat is a Java-based chat client built on top of my Transponder networking framework.
+This project is intended to be a humorous showcase of both the abilities of Transponder, as well as my own.

+_PlatChat is being developed alongside Transponder, so please bear with me when that project takes priority_

 Channel tiers are:

 -Scrub Club: